Integration Overview

 ## Setting Up Your Access Credentials

-After signing up, the first thing you'll want to do is create a Human API application.
 An application in Human API is a container that holds users and their data, and allows for custom configuration options.
-Above all, it is the single pipeline that you will integrate directly with your application.
+Above all, it is the main pipeline that you will integrate directly with your application.

 Each application has a specific set of keys found on the application's settings page that you'll need for development, as described below:

 |**Client ID**||Unique ID of the application container|